okland/accounts-phone/README.md

 Accounts-Phone
 =========================

-Accounts-Phone is a Meteor package that let you authenticate by phone number, the package use SMS code verification.
+Accounts-Phone is a Meteor package that let you authenticate by phone number.
+The package use SMS code verification to verify the account.
 The package is based and inspired by meteor Accounts-Password package.

 ## Installation